v0.75

 When a job finishes, it pushes changes to a new branch (e.g. research-lab-1708123456).
 If you want to iterate on those changes, you need to manually start a new job and set the branch field to the output branch from the previous run.
 You can find the branch name in the job logs or the GitHub PR.

-Once a job is running, you cannot send additional instructions to the AI.
-The agent works autonomously based on the initial task description and PDF brief.
+While a job is running, you can ask the sidecar assistant to summarize progress, inspect the latest snapshot, or generate a chart.
+Those questions do not change the main agent's instructions.
 If you need to change direction, cancel the job and start a new one with updated instructions.

 What's coming next